hawkinglai/uav_det/README.md

 If you use our implementation of Loss Landscape in YOLOv8 plz cite our work, thanks!

+@article{laiyolov8inter2023,
-YOLOv8-lite: An Interpretable Lightweight Object Detector for Real-Time UAV Detection
+  title={YOLOv8-lite: An Interpretable Lightweight Object Detector for Real-Time UAV Detection}, author={Hawking Lai, Bowie Liu, Ho Yin Kan, Chan-Tong Lam, Sio Kei Im}, journal={Radioelectronics and Communications Systems}, year={2023}
+}